Like Share Print

 Aliens - Which Form to File

-Aliens may file different tax returns than U.S. citizens according to the following rules:
+Aliens may file different tax returns than U.S. citizens depending on their federal tax status:

 - Are you a Resident Alien?

 - Resident Aliens file Form 1040, 1040A, or 1040EZ like U.S. Citizens.

 - Nonresident Aliens file Form 1040NR or 1040NR-EZ.

 - Are you a Dual Status Alien?

 - Taxpayers who were Nonresident Aliens at the beginning of the tax year and Resident Aliens at the end of the tax year should file Form 1040 labeled "Dual Status Return" with Form 1040NR attached as a schedule and labeled "Dual Status Statement."

 - Taxpayers who were Resident Aliens at the beginning of the tax year and Nonresident Aliens at the end of the tax year should file Form 1040NR labeled "Dual Status Return" with Form 1040 attached as a schedule and labeled "Dual Status Statement."

 - A Nonresident Alien who becomes a Resident Alien under the substantial presence test in the year following the current taxable year, may elect to be treated as a Resident Alien for the current taxable year instead of the next taxable year.